danielsaidi/EmojiKit/README.md

 ## About EmojiKit

-EmojiKit is a Swift SDK that lets you use emojis and other emoji-based features on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
+EmojiKit is a Swift SDK that lets you build emoji-based features for all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS) and SwiftUI.

 <p align="center">
     <img src ="Resources/Demo.gif" width="750" />
 </p>

-EmojiKit has all you need to work with emojis, including standard categories, support for localization & skin tones, unicode & version information, grids & pickers, etc.
+EmojiKit has all you need to work with emojis, including categories, support for localization & skin tones, unicode & version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` components.

-EmojiKit also provides convenient views like `EmojiGrid` and `EmojiScrollGrid` to let you build emoji-based lists, grids, pickers, etc. in no time.